TomCrypto/Ordo/README.md

 Ordo v2 is out!
 It's not completely finished but the library has just undergone a major overhaul.
 Enjoy.

 What's new in 2.1:
- - much better memory allocation, zero reliance on mlock (fixed static buffer, very efficient and not very restrictive because of typical allocation patterns used by the library)
+ - much better memory allocation, zero reliance on malloc (fixed static buffer, very efficient and not very restrictive because of typical allocation patterns used by the library)
  - lots of various consistency and refactoring improvements

 A basic test driver has been implemented, which reads a test vector file (see vectors file) by parsing a simple script.
 It allows to see if Ordo is correctly running at a glance - if you fail a test vector or get a segfault, you have a problem.
 Read the vectors file (in the test program) and the test driver's code to know more about this.